How do I perform CPR?

 - Repeat these compressions at a rate of 100 to 120 times a minute until an ambulance arrives, you become exhausted or the patient starts to show signs of regaining consciousness such as coughing, opening eyes, speaking or breathing.

-Learn how to do CPR with this video
+Learn how to do hands-only CPR with this video